He's pruning God's roses now

 once more in his honor and memory.
 The event was such a success John's

-family decided as long as the garden could be kept up that there would
+family decided as long as the garden could be kept up that there will

 Many fellow rose lovers, friends and family members attended the